Uncodin/bypass/platform/ios/README.md

 Bypass is very easy to use.
-Ultimately, you will end up creating a `BPMarkdownView`, supplying that view with markdown as an `NSString`, and then displaying it like you would any other view in your heirarchy. `BPMarkdownView` descends from `UIScrollView`, so you can supply large bodies of markdown, and it will display it for you.
+Ultimately, you will end up creating a `BPMarkdownView`, supplying that view with markdown as an `NSString`, and then displaying it like you would any other view in your heirarchy. `BPMarkdownView` descends from `UIScrollView`, so you can supply large bodies of markdown.

 It features nicely stylized text for typical usage, tappable links, and a smooth crossfade between represantations for different device orientations.